 The Urban Teachers Teacher Practice Rubric (TPR) is the organizing framework that connects the development of teaching practice knowledge (through coursework) to the development of teaching practice competence (through coaching).

-The TPR was developed after a thorough and lengthy review of national and district-based teaching practice frameworks, including the Danielson Framework, the CLASS, and the Teacher as Leadership (TAL) framework.
+The TPR was developed after a thorough and lengthy review of national and district-based teaching practice frameworks, including the Danielson Framework, the CLASS, and the Teaching as Leadership (TAL) framework.
 Unlike other frameworks, the TPR is distinct in two key ways:

 - THE TPR IS CONTENT AGNOSTIC.
 The five key effective behaviors are common across all content areas and grade levels.
 However, the demonstration of these behaviors will vary given the content, grade, or developmental level of each participant’s classroom.